 Taking time off

-You’re allowed to take time off in an emergency involving a dependant known as time off for dependants.
+Find out about taking time off work in an emergency involving a dependant.
+This is known as time off for dependants.

 Dealing with change